-Some types of testicular cancer grow slowly. cancer can grow slowly.
+Some types of testicular cancer can grow slowly.
 You may be able to put off getting treated.
 Some men may not need to be treated at all.
 In these cases, you and your doctor will watch for any changes or signs the cancer is getting worse.

-The goal of treatment is to take out as much of the cancer while saving as much of the testicles and how they work.
+The goal of treatment is to take out as much of the cancer as possible while saving as much of the testicles as possible.
 Added treatment may help to keep cancer from spreading or coming back.
 The plan will often involve a mix of methods based on the type of cancer, your age and health, and outlook.
 Comfort measures can be given if the cancer is in later stages.

 Testicular cancer is one of the least dangerous cancers.
 If it's found early, over 95% of men survive 5 years or more.
-Even in men with cancer that's spread, the survival rate is about 75%.
+Even in men with cancer that has spread, the survival rate is about 75%.

 Some forms of treatment may affect your fertility.
 If you plan on having children, talk to your doctor before starting treatment.
 You may be able to have your semen frozen for possible future use.